vkryukov/webgipf/client/src/Architecture.md

 3. An exposed `GipfBoard.lastAction` method that should be called and the respective action should be sent to the server if the message belongs to the list `updateAction` messages.

+## Toolbar for GipfBoard.elm

+Right now, `GipfBoard.view` displays buttons and messages in a few places:

+1. `viewConfirmRemoveButton`
+   We show Remove and Cancel button, based on certain conditions using viewSmall(Primary|Secondary)Button

+2. `viewCurrentAction`
+   Uses drawMultilineTextAtCoord to display various statuses

+3. `viewSelectionAndRemoval`
+   Mostly affects the boards depending on the various state of the position (`currentSelectionState model`)

+4. `viewPossibleMoves`
+   Only affects edge points, so can be ignored for now

+We can replace the 1 and 2 with the toolbar and a status text below it.
+The toolbar will show a bunch of buttons, whether primary or secondary, based on a certain condition.